basir/learn-react/project-react-c1-component/README.md

 4. Create a React component in `PostalCard.js` .

-5) Create 2 divs side by side in the render method of this component and surronf them into and outr div.
+5) Create 2 divs side by side in the render method of this component and surround them into and outer div.

 6. In left div put a messge into a paragraph.